Since the start of 2017, masses of changes happended across all social media platforms known to man, woman and beast!

 On the dark web (private social media sites) Messenger Day, and on the original platform, Facebook Stories were rolled out.
 This is Facebook taking the next step towards mimicking Snapchat and target that audience back to their social media platforms.
-While currently only linked to personal Facebook profiles the word on the street is that adverts from businesses will start to show here.
-And don’t be surprised if eventually, businesses will be able to get in on the action by uploading their own ‘stories’.
+While currently only linked to personal Facebook profiles, the word on the street is that adverts from businesses will start to show here.
+And don’t seem surprised if eventually, businesses get in on the action by uploading their own ‘stories’.

 Facebook Business Manager rolled out at the end of 2016.

-It has taken us this long to get our heads around it and for Facebook to sort out the bugs and glitches.
+It has taken us this long to understand and for Facebook to sort out the bugs and glitches.
 This section of Facebook allows business users to use all the marketing tools Facebook offers (ad’s, audience insights and pixels) in one place.They have also integrated Instagram and Messenger into this area, allowing business owners to respond to messages and comments in one place.
-The major bonus of this that 3rd parties that are working with businesses, like ourselves, can request access to pages and work on without making ‘friends’.
-Another is that anyone that uses the Facebook Business Manager can also freely comment and like updates on that page as themselves, thus preventing that cardinal sin of liking you page updates as your page.
+The major bonus of this that 3rd parties working with businesses, like ourselves, can request access to pages and work on without making ‘friends’.
+Anyone that uses the Facebook Business Manager can also freely comment and like updates on that page as themselves, thus preventing that cardinal sin of liking your page updates as your page.

 Photo & video carousel